Jared-Giblett/ipriot-car-park-prj/carpark-guide.md

 >Q. Which class is responsible for the number of available bays (and why)?
 >
+>      CarPark because the car park itself determines the total number of bays
+>
 >Q. Which class is responsible for the current temperature (and why)?
 >
+>     CarPark because the location of the car park determines the temperature
+>
 >Q. Which class is responsible for the time (and why)?
+>
+>     CarPark because the location of the car park determines the local time
 >
 --------

 ##### 2.7.3.1.
 Detour: implement available bays